The Punisher (1989 film): Release

+The film was shot between August and September of 1988.
+During production the producers indicated plans for a Spring 1989 release.
+The Punisher was released on home video in the United States on April 25, 1991.

 Theatrical

-The film was given a worldwide theatrical release, except in the United States, Sweden, and South Africa.
+The Punisher was given a worldwide theatrical release, except in the United States, Sweden, and South Africa.
 It was originally slated for a US release in August 1989, and trailers were created by New World.
 It premiered in Germany and France in October 1989 and was shown months later at the Los Angeles Comic Book and Sci-fi Convention in July 1990.
 However, the film never received a wide theatrical release in the United States due to New World's financial difficulties and its new owners not having an interest in theatrical distribution.

 Home media

-It was sold to Live Entertainment (now Lionsgate) which released it direct-to-video on VHS and Laserdisc in April 1991.
+The film's US distribution rights were sold to Live Home Video, which released it direct-to-video on VHS and Laserdisc in April 1991.
 It finally premiered at the 2008 Escapism Film Festival in Durham, North Carolina where director Mark Goldblatt screened his own personal 35mm print.
 He showed that again in April 2009 at the Dolph Lundgren Film Fest hosted by the New Beverly theater.

-In 2013, Koch Media released a hard cover media book, a BluRay and a DVD set that contains the theatrical cut, uncut version and the extended workprint of the film.

-The set also includes audio commentary by Director Mark Goldblatt and a behind the scenes booklet.

-During the commentary Goldblatt expresses regret at the removal of the Punisher's iconic skull logo.
+In 2013, Koch Media released a hardcover media book, a BluRay and a DVD set that contains the theatrical cut, uncut version, and the extended workprint of the film.
+The set also includes audio commentary by Director Mark Goldblatt and a behind-the-scenes booklet.
+During the commentary, Goldblatt expresses regret at the removal of the Punisher's iconic skull logo.